algolia/instantsearch/docs/src/getting-started/getting-started.md

 Now that `item` is available, we can customize the html inside the template.

 In the example we provided, we display the highlighted version of the name of the result.

+## Going further

+Now that we have seen the basics of using Algolia with Vue InstantSearch, let's go further by looking at the [list of exposed components](getting-started/using-components.html)